Take-Home Pay Estimator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-A 50,000 salary in produces a take-home pay of roughly 38,771 — about 77% of the headline figure.
-That gap (11,229) is income tax and payroll taxes combined.
-Understanding which part of your salary is going where, and at what rate, is the foundation for every pay decision: negotiating, comparing offers, evaluating bonuses, deciding on pension contributions, or judging whether a pay rise net of tax actually improves your position.
-This calculator handles the core take-home math; the commentary below is about what to do with the number.
+Your take-home pay is what's left after income tax and any social or payroll contributions are deducted from your gross salary.
+The gap between the headline figure and what reaches your account is often 20 to 35 percent, depending on your country and income level.
+Understanding which part of your salary goes where, and at what rate, is the foundation for every pay decision: negotiating, comparing offers, evaluating bonuses, deciding on pension contributions, or judging whether a pay rise net of tax actually improves your position.
+This calculator handles the core take-home math from your gross salary and effective tax rate; the commentary below is about what to do with the number.

-Your "tax rate" is two different numbers.
-Average rate: total tax paid / total income.
-Marginal rate: tax paid on the next pound earned.
-For a 50,000 salary: total deductions 11,229, average rate 22.5%.
-But your marginal rate is 32% (20% tax + 12% NI up to a local threshold) — that's what an extra 100 is taxed.
-For decisions about overtime, bonuses, part-time hours, or pay rises, the marginal rate is the relevant number.
-For decisions about overall affordability or household budgeting, the average rate matters.
-People routinely confuse the two, usually overestimating the impact of their average rate.
+Your tax rate is really two numbers.
+The average rate is total tax paid divided by total income.
+The marginal rate is the tax on the next unit earned.
+For decisions about overtime, bonuses, part-time hours, or pay rises, the marginal rate is the relevant figure; for overall affordability and household budgeting, the average rate matters.
+People routinely confuse the two and tend to overestimate the impact of their average rate.

 Pension contributions: the tax-efficient lever

-Non-cash benefits (company car, private medical, accommodation) are usually treated as taxable employer-provided benefits — added to your income for tax purposes but not appearing on payroll as cash.
-A company car with P11D value of 30,000 at 25% BIK adds 7,500 to your taxable income, costing an extra 1,500–3,000 in tax depending on your band.
-When comparing job offers that include benefits, subtract the tax cost of the benefits from their face value to compare honestly.
-A 50,000 salary plus 3,000 private medical is usually better than 53,000 salary with no medical, but by less than the face-value comparison suggests.
+Non-cash benefits such as a company car, private medical cover, or subsidised accommodation are often treated as taxable income, added to your taxable pay but not paid as cash.
+When comparing job offers that include benefits, subtract the tax cost of each benefit from its face value to compare honestly.
+A salary plus a benefit can still beat a higher salary with none, but usually by less than the face-value comparison suggests.

 What this calculator does

-The tool computes estimated take-home from gross salary using rest-of-rates.
-It doesn't model rates, student loans, pension contributions, salary sacrifice structures, or benefits-in-kind.
-For a quick take-home estimate the figure is close to reality.
-For offer comparison or tax planning, layer on the additional factors described above.
+The tool estimates take-home from a gross salary and an effective tax rate you enter.
+It does not automatically model banded rates, social contributions, student loans, pension contributions, or non-cash benefits, so enter an effective rate that reflects your situation.
+For a quick estimate the figure is close; for offer comparison or tax planning, layer on the additional factors described above.

 Inputs